danczakre/EMSL2022_Visualization/README.md

 # EMSL Summer School - 2022 Visualization Walkthrough
-This repository contains both the data and the scripts that are necessary to participate in the EMSL Summer School 2022.
+This repository contains both the data and the scripts that are necessary to participate in the EMSL Summer School 2022 metagenomics visualization walkthrough.
 Below, you will find a description of each file:

 In the root respoitory:
 - <b>EMSL_SummerSchool22_KO_Annotations.csv:</b> This file contains all of the KEGG Orthology Numbers (KO Numbers) and the number of times they were detected within a given sample.
 This is very similar to an OTU table with functoinal categories instead of organisms.
 Rows are KO numbers and columns are samples.
 This data were downloaded from [NMDC](https://data.microbiomedata.org/?q=ChgIABABGAMiECJnb2xkOkdzMDExMDEzOCIKFAgAEAIYAiIMIk1ldGFnZW5vbWUi) and was combined using a custom R script which counts the number of times a given KO number is observed in an annotation output file.
 While not generated following the exact pipeline described in Day 2, these data should be very similar.